The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Data: The IMACS Cluster Building Survey

 The ICBS is a spectrophotometric survey of four 27\arcmin -diameter fields containing five galaxy clusters at $z \sim 0.4$.
 Its objective is to characterize the evolution of {\it typical} galaxies across a range of environmental densities at an epoch in which cluster assembly is vigorously ongoing \citep[][]{Kauffmann95, DeLucia04, McBride09, Gao12} and many transformational mechanisms are likely to be active.

-Fields were drawn from the Sloan Digital Sky Survey \citep[SDSS;][]{York00} and Red-Sequence Cluster Survey \citep{GladdersRCS05} using the cluster finding technique of \citet{Gladders00}.
+Fields were drawn from the Sloan Digital Sky Survey \citep[SDSS --][]{York00} and Red-Sequence Cluster Survey \citep{GladdersRCS05} using the cluster finding technique of \citet{Gladders00}.
 Because of its relative insensitivity to relaxation state and our interest in cluster building, we opted for optical selection over gas-dependent techniques (e.g., X-ray selection) to avoid sampling only well-virialized (i.e., built) systems.
 The latter are, in some sense, the most extreme environments in the universe, so processes occurring there may not reflect those driving the evolution of average galaxies -- even those in clusters -- at intermediate redshifts.

-Details of the optical data comprising the bulk of the survey -- obtained using the Inamori Magellan Areal Camera \& Spectrograph \citep[IMACS;][]{DresslerIMACS11} and Low Dispersion Survey Spectrograph III (LDSS3) on the Magellan-Baade \& -Clay telescopes, \resp\ -- can be found in Oemler et al.\ (2013a).
-However for convenience we review key aspects below.
+Details of the optical data comprising the bulk of the survey -- obtained using the Inamori Magellan Areal Camera and Spectrograph \citep[IMACS --][]{DresslerIMACS11} and Low Dispersion Survey Spectrograph III (LDSS3) on the Magellan-Baade \& -Clay telescopes, \resp\ -- can be found in \citet{Oemler13a}.
+However, we review key aspects below for convenience.